waasnipun/waasnipun/README.md

-- 👋 I’m Thishani Wijayaratne.
+- 👋 I’m Nipun Waas.
 - 👀 I’m interested in Software Development, Machine Learning, and Robotics.
 - 📫 Visit my <a href="https://waasnipun.github.io/">portfolio</a> to learn more about me
 - You can reach me at: waasnipun@gmail.com